Australia's visa overhaul leaves Chinese millionaires in limbo

 It said a new migration strategy would be released later this year, which would include "radically reshaping" the BIIP programme.

-The delays have raised concern that the government might scrap the BIIP programme, said Tony Le Nevez, managing director at residence and citizenship planners Henley & Partners Australia, whose clients have invested at least AUS$5 million each in the country.
+The delays have raised concern that the government might scrap the BIIP programme, said Mr Tony Le Nevez, managing director at residence and citizenship planners Henley & Partners Australia, whose clients have invested at least A$5 million each in the country.

 "I just don't think the investor programme is on their radar at the moment - they might overhaul it down the track.
 In the meantime, I think they might just keep a small window open.”